 Our recreation program includes soccer, rock climbing, basketball, and outdoor adventures.
 Our teen program focuses on teaching skills such as self-advocacy, sexuality and social skills.
 We also provide a variety of social opportunities to help students develop and sustain friendships.

 In 2004 Whole Children opened at 8 River Drive in Hadley, Massachusetts.
 That year Whole Children offered 16 classes, including yoga and gymnastics and served 43 families.
-In July, 2010 Whole Children affiliated with the Association For Community Living, an agency in Springfield with a long history of working for and with families and people with special needs.
+In July, 2010 Whole Children affiliated with the Association For Community Living, an organization in Springfield with a long history of working for and with families and people with special needs.

 With the affiliation, Whole Children moved to bigger quarters at 41 Russell Street in Hadley.
 The site includes a gym, separate movement space for preschoolers, and a teen room.
 Family Empowerment, also a program of the Association For Community Living, is also at 41 Russell Street and has worked with Whole Children to offer classes and social events for older teens and young adults.